-Secure and reliable operation of these systems is fundamental to national and international economy, security, and quality of life.
+Secure and reliable operation of these systems is fundamental to national and international economy, security and quality of life.
 Their very interconnectedness makes them more vulnerable to global disruption, initiated locally by material failure, natural calamities, intentional attack, or human error.

-The Electricity Enterprise: Today and Tomorrow
+B. The Electricity Enterprise: Today and Tomorrow

 Possibly the largest machine in the world, North American power network's transmission lines connect all generation and distribution on the continent to form a vertically integrated hierarchical network.
-The question is raised as to whether there is a unifying paradigm for the simulation, analysis, and optimization of time-critical operations (both financial transactions and actual physical control) in these multiscale, mulfigure 1.
-Since the "cross over" point in about 1995 utility construction expenditures have lagged behind asset depreciation.
-This has resulted in a mode of operation of the system analogous to "harvesting the farm far more rapidly than planting new seeds" (data provided by EEI and graph courtesy of EPRI).
+The question is raised as to whether there is a unifying paradigm for the simulation, analysis, and optimization of time-critical operations (both financial transactions and actual physical control) in these multi-scale, multi-component, and distributed systems.

-ticomponent, and distributed systems.
 In addition, mathematical models of interactive networks are typically vague (or may not even exist); moreover, existing and classical methods of solution are either unavailable, or are not sufficiently powerful.
 For the most part, no present methodologies are suitable for understanding their behavior.

 Another important dimension is the effect of deregulation and economic factors on a particular infrastructure.
 While other and more populous countries, such as China and India, will have greater potential electricity markets and demands, the United States is presently the largest national market for electric power.
-Its electric utilities have been mostly privately owned, vertically integrated, and locally regulated.
-National regulations in areas of safety, pollution, and network reliability also constrain their operations to a degree, but local regulatory bodies, mostly at the state level, have set their prices and their return on investment, and have controlled their investment decisions while protecting them from outside competition.
-That situation is now rapidly changing, as state regulators are moving toward permitting and encouraging a competitive market in electric power.
+Its electric utilities have been mostly privately owned, vertically integrated and locally regulated.
+National regulations in areas of safety, pollution and network reliability also constrain their operations to a degree, but local regulatory bodies, mostly at the State level, have set their prices and their return on investment, and have controlled their investment decisions while protecting them from outside competition.
+That situation is now rapidly changing, state regulators are moving toward permitting and encouraging a competitive market in electric power.

-The electric power grid was historically operated by separate utilities; each independent in its own control area and regulated by local bodies, to deliver bulk power from generation to load areas reliably and economically-as a noncompetitive, regulated monopoly, emphasis was on reliability (and security) at the expense of economy.
+The electric power grid was historically operated by separate utilities; each independent in its own control area and regulated by local bodies, to deliver bulk power from generation to load areas reliably and economically-- as a non-competitive, regulated monopoly, emphasis was on reliability (and security) at the expense of economy.
 Competition and deregulation have created multiple energy producers that must share the same regulated energy delivery network.
 Traditionally, new delivery capacity would be added to handle load increases, but because of the current difficulty in obtaining permits and the uncertainty about achieving an adequate rate of return on investment, total circuit miles added annually are declining while total demand for delivery resources continues to grow.
-In recent years, the "shock absorbers" have been shrinking; e.g., during the 1990s actual demand in the United States increased some 35%, while capacity has increased only 18%, the most visible parts of a larger and grow ing U.S. energy crisis that is the result of years of inadequate investments in the infrastructure.
+In recent years, the "shock absorbers" have been shrinking; e.g., during the 1990s actual demand in the U.S. increased some 35%, while capacity has increased only 18%.
+The most visible parts of a larger and growing US energy crisis that is the result of years of inadequate investments in the infrastructure.
 According to EPRI analyses, since 1995 to the present the amortization/depreciation rate exceeds utility construction expenditures (Figure 1).